Have you been charged with a drug-related crime and need a drug possession attorney?

 In many drug-possession cases, an undercover law enforcement officer is part of the arrest which is an additional factor that must be considered when evaluating your case.

-Please do not hesitate to contact Mr. Wilcox at any time if you have questions or to set up a free consultation.
+Please do not hesitate to contact Mr. Wilcox, an experienced drug possession attorney, at any time if you have questions or to set up a free consultation.

 - Call or text (Cell): (248) 229-5933